 Halvorsen ,A.T. & Neary,T., with contricutions from Wrenn,M.& Wilson-Shafer,D.(2015).Curricular modification, positive behavior support and change.in F. Brown,J.L.
 Anderson & R. Dupres (Eds.)
 Positive Behavior Supports: A Comprehensive Standards-Based Guide to Practices in School and Community Settings.Baltimore: Paul H. Brookes Publishing.

-Invited Member, CA State Board of Education,Commission on Teacher Credentialing and Department of Education Statewide Special Education Reform Task Force; Educator Preparation Subcommittee Chair, 2013-2014.
+Invited Member, CA State Board of Education,Commission on Teacher Credentialing and Department of Education: Statewide Special Education Reform Task Force, and Chair, Educator Preparation Subcommittee, December,2013-2014.

 Halvorsen, A.T.
 (2008-2013).
 Education Specialist Internship Grant award (Annual), California Commission on Teacher Credentialing (CTC).